cujojs/most/docs/api.md

 most.periodic(5): a----b----c->
 ```

-Create an infinite stream containing events that arrive every `interval` milliseconds.
+Create an infinite stream containing events that arrive every `period` milliseconds.
 The value of each event is its arrival time in milliseconds.

 ### most.empty